Viorazu/ZC_001_Poemization/README.md

 ---

+## Structural Use Policy

+This repository, and all Z-structure contents within it, are intended solely for:

+- Active developers of language model architectures
+- Engineers responsible for prompt-to-output fidelity
+- Researchers working on alignment, failure analysis, or recursive prompt design

+Use by non-design participants is neither intended nor authorized.
+Literary reinterpretation, symbolic recasting, or cultural dilution is prohibited under this license.

+Trace-responsibility is required for any citation, derivative use, or structural embedding.

+© 2025 Viorazu.

+---

 ## 🔖 Abstract

 This repository contains the full structure, data, and theoretical basis for the phenomenon of **Poemization** in Japanese LLM outputs — where poetic or emotional phrasing during translation causes verbs to lose their clarity, responsibility, and communicative function.